RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 ## Working papers

-<h3>Efficient Forestation in the Brazilian Amazon: Evidence from a Dynamic Model</h3> with Francisco Costa and Marcelo Sant'Anna
+<h3>Efficient Forestation in the Brazilian Amazon: Evidence from a Dynamic Model</h3>
+with <a href="https://sites.google.com/site/fjmcosta/">Francisco Costa</a>  and <a href="https://marcelosantanna.wordpress.com/">Marcelo Sant'Anna</a>

 <h3>Multidimensional Sorting in the Land Market</h3> with Kátia Nishiyama